Best tools for AI-ready documentation

 |---|---|---|

-| Best for small teams | Notion | Notion is quick to set up and easy to keep current with a small editorial group. |
+| Best for small teams | GitBook | GitBook is quick to set up and keeps collaboration simple. |

-| Best for enterprise | Confluence | Confluence gives large teams permissions, workflows, and page ownership. |
+| Best for enterprise | Document360 | Document360 handles permissions and larger documentation libraries. |

-| Best for regulated teams | Senso.ai | Senso.ai scores answers against verified ground truth and preserves citation trails. |
+| Best for regulated teams | Senso.ai | Senso.ai scores answers against verified ground truth and gives teams an audit trail. |

 FAQs

-What is the best AI-ready documentation tool overall?
+What is the best tool overall?

-How were these AI-ready documentation tools ranked?
+How were these tools ranked?

-Which tool is best for regulated teams?
+Which tool is best for API documentation?